 At one point in time, I didn’t even think this was a possibility for us.

-At that moment, I saw the moment she was diagnosed, the nights of tears, the moment I looked in the mirror and said “GET THE FUCK UP MICHELLE, SHE NEEDS YOU” flash before my eyes in that moment.
+I can still remember the moment she was diagnosed.
+All the nights of tears, the moment I looked in the mirror and said “GET THE FUCK UP MICHELLE, SHE NEEDS YOU” flash before my eyes at that moment.